Dr. Carolina Bonin Lewallen

 Expertise: Population Genetics, Marine Mammal Ecology, Bioinformatics

-Dr. Carolina Bonin Lewallen is a marine biologist trained in population genetics and the use of molecular tools to study the ecology and behavior of marine organisms.
-She is particularly interested in understanding the mechanisms that generate and maintain genetic diversity in wild populations of marine mammals.
-Dr. Bonin earned her PhD at the Scripps Institution of Oceanography (San Diego, CA) working on Antarctic fur seals.
-She has devoted most of her career to the study of population genetics and mating systems of marine mammals.
-Dr. Bonin is also interested in bioinformatics, and spent two years at Mayo Clinic (Rochester, MN) as a post-doctoral fellow.
-While there, she was trained in advanced molecular biology techniques and worked on mining large datasets, in particular DNA methylation and RNA-seq.
-At Hampton University, Dr. Bonin continues to study marine mammal ecology and behavior using molecular techniques to address new problems in marine science.
-She published numerous manuscripts and is an associate editor for Gene.
-She is also the co-director of the NSF- Association of Limnology and Oceanography Multicultural Program.
+Dr. Carolina Bonin Lewallen is a marine biologist trained in population genetics and the use of molecular tools to study the ecology and behavior of marine mammals.
+She earned her PhD at the Scripps Institution of Oceanography (San Diego, CA) working on Antarctic fur seals and continued to devote most of her career to the study of population genetics and mating systems of seals.
+Dr. Bonin also spent two years at Mayo Clinic (Rochester, MN) as a post-doctoral fellow.
+While there, she was trained in advanced molecular biology techniques and worked on mining large epigenomic datasets, in particular DNA methylation.
+At Hampton University, Dr. Bonin Lewallen leads the Marine Mammal Molecular Laboratory (MaMMELab) with several funded projects in genomics and epigenomics of Antarctic ice seals and other marine mammals.